Is our future sustainable?

-Professor of Chemical Engineering, Australian Research Centre Future Fellow and Director of the Australia-China Joint Research Centre in Future Dairy Manufacturing.
+Professor of Chemical Engineering, ARC Future Fellow and Director of the Australia-China Joint Research Centre in Future Dairy Manufacturing.

 Cordelia is a Professor in the Department of Chemical Engineering.
 She is an Australian Research Centre Future Fellow and is Director of the Australia-China Joint Research Centre in Future Dairy Manufacturing.
 Cordelia is also President of the Australasian Particle Technology Society and is an Adjunct Professor of Chemical Engineering at Soochow University in China.

 ARC Laureate Fellow and Professor of Chemistry

 Doug is head of the Energy Program in the ARC Centre of Excellence for Electromaterials Science.
 He is currently researching materials that will enable new pathways to generate energy and fuel from sustainable resources (e.g. the sun) and materials that are currently waste or pollutants (e.g. CO2 gas).
 One of his main focus areas within ACES will be the generation of ‘Solar Fuels’ from nothing more than CO2, water and sunlight.

 Professor of Plant Sciences, School of Biological Sciences

 Ros is a plant biologist who studies the effect of climate change on food security, with a focus on plants that make cyanide as a herbivore defence, examining the issues from the molecular through to the ecosystem, and even global scales.
 She coordinates the core undergraduate science program at Monash and is a pioneer in the use of new technology in higher education